Skip Navigation

 Either way, it’s important to do your research before purchasing a new programmable thermostat.
 If you’ve read this blog post, you’re off to a great start.
 Have questions?
 Contact us today.
 Our team at Bell Brothers would be happy to discuss which programmable thermostat would be best for your home, lifestyle and comfort needs.

 While you’re out clearing snow off the driveway, make sure to check the furnace intake and exhaust pipes.
 These pipes are usually a foot or two above the ground, so if there’s more than a few inches of snow, it’s important to check them.
-Removing snow and ice will help prevent thawing and refreezing in the pipes, which can cause your furnace to quit working.
+Removing snow and ice will help prevent thawing and refreezing in the pipes, which can cause your furnace to quit working — one of the most common issues that winter HVAC tips aim to prevent.

-Troubleshooting: The furnace may stop working if the intake and exhaust pipes are blocked.
-Turn off the power to the furnace, clear the pipes and then turn the power back on.
-If there is still an issue, a Bell Brothers service technician is happy to come to your house to see what is causing the problem.
+If your furnace suddenly stops working during the colder months, it could be due to blocked intake and exhaust pipes.
+As part of your HVAC tips for winter checklist, try turning off the power to the furnace, clearing the pipes, and then turning the power back on.
+If there’s still an issue, a Bell Brothers service technician can come to your home to investigate and resolve the problem.

 It’s also important to keep the gas meter clear of snow and ice.
 It not only records how much gas is used, but it also regulates the pressure of the gas entering your home.
-If the vents on the meter become plugged by snow or ice, it can cause erratic pressure.
+If the vents on the meter become plugged by snow or ice, it can cause erratic pressure, which is why HVAC winter tips often stress this step.
 This can cause the furnace or water heater to not work properly.

 You may have read or heard that homeowners should cover the outdoor air conditioning unit to protect it from snow.
-This is incorrect.
+However, according to expert HVAC tips for winter, this is actually incorrect.
 Covering the unit can allow moisture to build up, causing damage to the unit.
-It also provides a nice warm place for mice or other rodents to build a nest and pass time by chewing away at the wires in the air conditioner.
+It also provides a nice warm place for mice or other rodents to build a nest and pass the time by chewing away at the wires in the air conditioner.

 Whether it’s the dead of winter or the hottest week of the summer, when your furnace or air conditioner unexpectedly breaks down and needs replaced, you want a new HVAC system fast.